Horse64/core.horse64.org/docs/Features.md

 (This is very subjective.)

-- 🛡️ **Approachable but not reckless.** Clean dynamic types, but a focus on Ahead-Of-Time checks not common in scripting *by default.*
+- 🛡️ **If you need an approachable but not reckless language.**
+  Clean dynamic types meet Ahead-Of-Time checks not common in scripting *by default.*

-- 📦 **Self-contained deployment.** For shipping server and desktop apps easier.
+- 📦 **If you need self-contained deployment.** Allows shipping server and desktop apps easier.

-- ⚖ **General-purpose.** Multi-paradigm design, good object-oriented support.
+- ⚖ **If you need flexibility.** A multi-paradigm design provides flexibility and good object-oriented support.

-- ☁ **Backend and cloud-ready.** Concurrent networking by design.
+- ☁ **If you write backends and cloud tools.**
+  Concurrent networking by design helps.

 - **Not flawless:** Horse64 isn't good at 🚫 [extreme raw speed](
   #runtime-performance-and-lowlevel-features),